palomallacerda/palomallacerda/README.md

 ### Hi there 👋

-- 🔭 I’m currently a Computer Scientist student at the federal university of Alagoas
+- 🔭 I’m currently a Computer Scientist student at the Federal University of Alagoas
-- 🌱 I’m currently learning fundamentals of cyber security
+- 🌱 I’m currently learning fundamentals of Cyber Security.
+- :earth_americas: Member of a extenssion project Katie, fighting for more women in STEM!
 - 💬 Let's talk about any new technologies, I'm always looking to new things to learn!
 - <h3> 📫 How to reach me:<h3/>
 [<img src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" />](https://www.linkedin.com/in/paloma-lacerda-96056a1a8)